FinCEN Files: Dubious oil deals with Syria turn fatal | DW | 22.09.2020

 The relationship between Petkim and Petrokim was also confirmed in Petkim's financial records.
 There Petrokim was listed under liabilities, as Petkim was behind in payments to its Malta-based associate.

-Between 2009 and 2017, Petrokim was administered by the law Fenlex firm, which is also based in Malta.
+Between 2009 and 2017, Petrokim was administered by the law firm Fenlex, which is also based in Malta.
 In response to questions from the ICIJ, Fenlex denied that Petrokim was "involved in trades in breach of the US (or European) sanctions in force at the time in connection with Syria."

 Fenlex further stated that Petrokim "did not transact with Syrian entities, nor did it tranship any goods to or from Syria."